 the solution is not frozen.

-Children weighing less than 60 kg need a dose lower than 45 mg.
+Children with paediatric psoriasis weighing less than 60 kg need a dose lower than 45 mg.
 Make sure you know the proper amount (volume) to remove from the vial and type of syringe needed for dosing.
 If you don’t know the amount or type of syringe needed, contact your healthcare provider for further instruction.

 Get everything together that you need and lay out on a clean surface.
 This includes a syringe, needle, antiseptic wipes, a cotton ball or gauze, and a sharps container (see Figure 1).